How Active Learning Ignites Hope in Students

 Active learning transforms traditional classrooms into environments where students take on an active role in their learning experience.

 As the calendar flips to September, students worldwide crack open their new notebooks on the first day back to school.
 For many children, the new school year comes with nerves, excitement and the sense of a fresh start, but recent research from Gallup reports that as students move past fifth grade, this sense of adventure and enthusiasm for schools degrades year by year.
-Active learning, a teaching pedagogy that transforms traditional classrooms into environments where students take on an active role in their learning experience, shows promising signs as a way to reignite a love for learning within students.
+Student active learning, a teaching pedagogy that transforms traditional classrooms into environments where students take on an active role in their learning experience, shows promising signs as a way to reignite a love for learning within students.

 The 2017 Gallup Student Poll, a 24-question survey that measures the engagement, hope, entrepreneurial aspiration and career/financial literacy of students in fifth through 12th grade, found that less than half of students are engaged at school.
 This disengagement is accompanied by discouragement, as one-fifth of students reported feeling actively discouraged — lacking things such as mentors who encourage their development, goals for the future and hope that they have a great future in front of them, or will even graduate high school.
 While the results of the poll are quite stark, research by PolyVision and Steelcase Education provides encouraging examples for the future of education.